WEAVE Non-Standard Scheduling Requirements

 weave_open_time_supporting.iac.es

-A Long-term programme is one that it requests time over several semesters to achieve the scientific goals of the proposal.
+A long or large programme is one that it requests a large amount of observing time over several semesters to achieve the scientific goals of the proposal.
+This kind of programmes are not currently accepted.

 Top | Back